Morocco–Yugoslavia relations

-Morocco–Yugoslavia relations were historical foreign relations between Morocco and now split-up Socialist Federal Republic of Yugoslavia.
-Two countries established formal bilateral relations on 2 March 1957.
-Both countries were founding members of the Non-Aligned Movement.
-Moroccan king Hassan II supported Yugoslav bid to host the first conference of the movement in 1961 even over the candidacy of Cairo.
-The belief was that Yugoslav bid will “increase the possibility of wider Arab participation” irrespective of some internal divisions.
-Yugoslav diplomacy on its part gave high priority to country's relations with non-bloc Mediterranean countries.
+Morocco and the now-defunct Socialist Federal Republic of Yugoslavia established formal bilateral relations on 2 March 1957.

+Both countries were founding members of the Non-Aligned Movement (NAM).
+Moroccan king Hassan II supported Yugoslavia's bid to host the first NAM conference in 1961.
+The belief was that Yugoslav bid will "increase the possibility of wider Arab participation" irrespective of some internal divisions.
+Yugoslav diplomacy on its part gave high priority to the country's relations with non-NAM Mediterranean countries.

-The issue of Western Sahara in bilateral relations
+Western Sahara conflict

-Friendly initial relations between the two countries suffered from the unresolved issue of the Western Sahara which gained prominence among some Non-Aligned countries, including some of the major Yugoslav partners.
-As Yugoslavia was the first European country which recognized the independence of Algeria some NAM member states believed that they will be able to pressure Belgrade to be the first European country to recognize the Sahrawi Arab Democratic Republic.
-During the Polisario Front visit to Belgrade led by Mustafa Ould Salek, Minister of Foreign Affairs of Yugoslavia Miloš Minić excused Yugoslav president from the meeting by his heavy workload burden at the time.
-Minić and president Tito subsequently met Prime Minister of Morocco Maati Bouabid where the Western Sahara was discussed.
-While Yugoslav side showed some dissatisfaction with perceived Moroccan rigidity over the issue, Moroccan side appreciated the friendly atmosphere in which concerns were shared.
-On 28 November 1984 Yugoslavia recognized the Sahrawi Arab Democratic Republic.
-Yugoslav recognition was 61 recognition and the first one (and alongside 1987 Albanian the only one) in Europe.
-This led to a 4 years long period of rupture in formal relations between the two countries.
-Yugoslav decision was subsequently recalled by Serbia and Montenegro (one of the successor states) in early 2000's which led to development of relations between Serbia and Morocco centered over the shared views on the status of Western Sahara and Kosovo.
+Relations between the two countries, while initially friendly, suffered from the unresolved issue of the Western Sahara conflict which gained prominence among NAM members, including some of the major Yugoslav partners.
+As Yugoslavia was the first European country to recognize the independence of Algeria, some NAM member states intended to pressure Belgrade to also become the first in Europe to recognize the Sahrawi Arab Democratic Republic (SADR).
+During a visit by a Polisario Front delegation to Belgrade led by Mustafa Ould Salek, Minister of Foreign Affairs of Yugoslavia Miloš Minić excused President Josip Broz Tito from the meeting due to his heavy workload burden.
+Minić and Tito subsequently met Prime Minister of Morocco Maati Bouabid and discussed the Western Sahara issue.
+While the Yugoslav delegation showed some dissatisfaction with perceived Moroccan rigidity over the issue, the Moroccan delegation appreciated the friendly atmosphere in which concerns were raised.

+On 28 November 1984, Yugoslavia formally recognized the SADR, making it the 61st country and the first one in Europe to do so.
+Diplomatic relations between Morocco and Yugoslavia were subsequently ruptured for four years.
+Following the breakup of Yugoslavia, its recognition of the SADR was withdrawn by the government of Serbia and Montenegro in the early 2000s, which led to a continued development of relations between Morocco and Serbia, based over the shared views on the status of Western Sahara and of Kosovo.